lucklab/CNTRACS_tasks_public/README.md

-# Tasks for phase 3 of the CNTRACS consortium
+# In-person, behavioral tasks for phase 3 of the CNTRACS consortium
-*currently in the process of adding/changing information here...

 This repository contains PsychoPy scripts for most of the tasks used in phase three of the CNTRACS grant.
 These versions do not have an option to run with EEG event codes, but those versions are available upon request.

 ### Technical information
-###### Getting the task to run
+###### Environment

-The tasks were written to work in Windows 10 and a newer version of PsychoPy (>3.2).
+The tasks were written and tested to work in Windows 10 and versions of PsychoPy from the year 2019/2020, when our data collection for these tasks began.
+We are not actively maintaining these tasks to work on other operating systems or newer versions of PsychoPy, however most or all of the code should still work in other enviroments with a little troubleshooting.

+If you wish to use the latest version of PsychoPy that these tasks were developed/tested in, it can be downloaded [here.](https://github.com/psychopy/psychopy/releases/tag/2020.2.10)

+###### Set up

 Each task has its own folder, and each has supplementary files such as images.
-In any case, each task is designed to run right out of a downloaded copy of its folder.
+Each task is designed to run right out of a downloaded copy of its folder.

 The most straightfoward way to run these tasks is just to download or clone the entire repository, and then copy over the folder for the task you wish to run.
 The folder can be placed in any local directory, but the organization in that folder needs to stay the same.